-Enter the total amount of contractor and sub-contractor payments as shown in the financial statements.
-These payments include agricultural and construction sub-contractors, schedular payments, relief taxi and courier drivers, temporary contractors ("temps"), and labour-only contractors.
-Do not include related party remuneration and salaries and wages paid to employees.
+Enter the total amount of contractor and sub-contractor payments shown in the financial statements.
+These payments include agricultural and construction subcontractors, schedular payments, relief taxi and courier drivers, temporary contractors ("temps"), and labour-only contractors.
+Do not include associated persons' remuneration and salaries and wages paid to employees.